lvelazquez/color-index-app/README.md

 # Color Index

-Simple CRUD App for collecting color palettes locally, storing them on an Airtable database.
+Simple CRUD App for collecting color palettes saving them to Airtable.
-Intended for creative coding applications.
+Intended for creative coding use and applications.